Reuel-T/HR-Admin-Project/README.md

 # HR Admin Project

-## **The Frontend Will not work properly**
+## ~~**The Frontend Will not work properly**~~
 I started adding JWT Authentication to the API and forgot to make a new branch.
+It's not fully implemented right now, but it should be as functional as it was before.

 This application consists of 3 parts, A SQL Server Database, a .NET 7 Web API and a React frontend using Vite